Warts are raised bumps on the skin that are caused by the human papillomavirus (HPV). They can appear on nearly any part of the body.

 The commonly used spice, cinnamon, is cut from the bark of the Cinnamomum zeylanicum tree.
 Cinnamon is high in antioxidant and antimicrobial compounds and has traditionally had a variety of therapeutic uses.
 These properties may make cinnamon oil helpful for treating warts.

 Cinnamon oil is extremely potent and could irritate the skin if applied on its own.
-It’s recommended that you blend a small amount of cinnamon oil with other essential oils or with a carrier oil before application.
+Blend a small amount of cinnamon oil with other essential oils or with a carrier oil before application.

-Pregnant women should not use oregano oil.
+Pregnant women should not use cinnamon oil.
 Cinnamon oil has a history of use as an emmenagogue (it increases menstrual flow).

 Oregano essential oil comes from a flowering plant of the mint family.
 Though you may only know it as a popular herb in cooking, the oil of the oregano plant has an ancient history of use as an extremely powerful and versatile home remedy.